-Please do not have garden bonfires.
-Not only are they anti-social, they are also not the best environmental option and produce pollutants that are damaging to human health.
+However, Horsham District Council strongly advises against having garden bonfires.
+Not only are they anti-social, but they are also not the best environmental option, and produce pollutants that are damaging to your health.
 There are always more responsible alternatives than burning garden waste.

 What's wrong with a bonfire?

 - It can cause a nuisance to neighbours from smoke and smells.
 Each year the Council's Public Health and Licensing Department has to deal with over 100 complaints about garden bonfires

 - Garden bonfires create dioxins and other toxic pollutants

 - Smoke and smells from bonfires can aggravate respiratory problems such as asthma and bronchitis and affect those with heart complaints